Kalvium-Program/lab-js-oops-blog-boilerplate/README.md

 }
 ```
+Make sure that all of your test cases are passed.
+Test cases can be checked - by opening -> index.html file.

 ### Progression 1: WRITE UP
-Modify the Blog class and add two methods to it: addTitle(), and addDescription().
+Modify the Blog class and add two **methods** to it: addTitle(), and addDescription().

 ### class
 - should receive two arguments title and detail.